 Observe the small columns.
 It shows beautiful foliate capitals and flowers crowning women’s faces at the bases.

-Further on, the visit passes through a series of rooms with some interesting pieces of art:
+Further on, the visitor passes through a series of rooms with some interesting pieces of art:

 - five tombstones from the 14th century,